Alcatecablee/redoc/replit.md

-# DocSnap - AI-Powered Documentation Generator
+# Viberdoc - AI-Powered Documentation Generator

 ## Overview

-DocSnap is an AI-powered web application that generates professional, Apple-style documentation from any website.
+Viberdoc is an AI-powered web application that generates professional, Apple-style documentation from any website.
 Users provide a URL, and the system employs a 3-stage AI pipeline to analyze the site, extract content, and produce enterprise-quality documentation in various formats (PDF, DOCX, web).
 The project aims to deliver clear, professional help center documentation, addressing business vision, market potential, and project ambitions.

 ## User Preferences